Affected people have difficulty communicating with and relating to others.

 People with an autism spectrum disorder also have restricted patterns of behavior, interests, and/or activities and often follow rigid routines.

-Diagnosis is based on observation and the reports of parents and other caregivers.
+Diagnosis is based on observation, reports of parents and other caregivers, and standardized autism-specific screening tests.

 Most people respond best to highly structured behavioral interventions.